-Mike Sacks graduated from Hofstra University’s PA program in 2015, and is currently working in Emergency Medicine at Stamford Hospital in CT.
+Mike Sacks graduated from Hofstra University’s PA program in 2015, and currently works in Emergency Medicine at Stamford Hospital in CT.
 After spending several years in business, Mike began doing meticulous research into the PA profession, studied the pro/cons of many programs, and ultimately decided to go back to school to become a PA.
 As a student Mike was twice elected as Student Director to the New York State Society of PAs (NYSSPA) where he was intimately involved with student leadership and faculty at most of NY’s PA programs.
 At the 2015 NYSSPA Conference Mike was invited to join several local PA program directors as they educated pre-pa students on the dos and don’ts of the application process.
 Mike continues to serve as the NYSSPA social media director, is married to a leading PA in the field of gastroenterology and has two young children.

 Louis G. Santiago Jr., PA-S1

 Lou is a native of Manhattan, NY.
-He is a first year PA graduate student in CUNY School of Medicine’s inaugural Master’s PA program.
+He is a clinical year PA graduate student in CUNY School of Medicine’s inaugural Master’s PA program.
 Prior to entering PA school, he received his undergraduate degree from Adventist University of Health Sciences with a major in biomedical sciences, graduating summa cum laude, and worked as a professional touring drummer for various Grammy-nominated artists.
 He has a passion for life and seeing others live out their dreams.
 Lou is married and has two children.
 He can be followed @LouThePAstudent on YouTube and Instagram where he encourages and motivates pre-Med and pre-PA students.